kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 Coding Style
 ============

-In order to contribute code to the project, you must diligently follow the style rules describe in this chapter.
+To contribute code to the project, you must diligently follow the style rules describe in this chapter.
 Having a clean and structured code is very important for our development lifecycle, and not compliant code will most likely be rejected.